null-Exception1/dLLM/README.md

 ### entropy driven branching

 to maximize utilization, the framework used an entropy-driven router to predict difficulty and speculatively branch logical execution pathways across the cluster.
-- speculative execution requires a locked, predictable pipeline schedule to successfully mask data-transfer latency behind active compute streams.
-Introducing dynamic branching based on runtime entropy calculation meant nodes could not pre-allocate VRAM or pre-fetch data buffers.
+- speculative execution requires a locked, predictable pipeline schedule to successfully mask data-transfer latency behind active compute streams. introducing dynamic branching based on runtime entropy calculation meant nodes could not pre-allocate VRAM or pre-fetch data buffers.
-- the system introduced constant pipeline stalls and execution rollbacks.
-The synchronization overhead required to continuously validate speculative branches across nodes over a slow wire completely wiped out any performance gains achieved by distributing the workload.
+- the system introduced constant pipeline stalls and execution rollbacks. the synchronization overhead required to continuously validate speculative branches across nodes over a slow wire completely wiped out any performance gains achieved by distributing the workload.

 ## takeaways